 The official Grand Opening of the Prince Albert Rural Water Utility occurred on October 20, 1995, at 3:00 pm.
 It was a proud moment for the pioneers who had the initial vision to be able to provide rural customers with fresh drinking water.
 Recognizing the need for organizing the first quarterly billing began in December of that same year.

-In the last 20 years, there has been a steady increase in subscribers in the 3 rural municipalities but no major projects undertaken.
+In the last 20 years, there has been a steady increase in subscribers in the 3 rural municipalities.